Prerequisite/Corequisite Key

 3 credit hours

-This course seeks to understand the influence of culture on human behavior.
+Cultural Psychology seeks to understand the influence of culture on human behavior.
 It will examine cultural groups both within and outside of the United States.
 It will also examine the development of culture as arising from both the physical and social environments.
+Offered fall, spring.

 PSYCH 224